 That suddenly Theodore acknowledged he was in possession of Puccio documents and claimed that he had just reviewed the Puccio documents with Pamela and David and the contract and did not appear valid and the check to Puccio was not signed and therefore she would not be paid despite Simon’s desire or intent and this is why he claimed he had forgotten about it.

-That Petitioner then notified Theodorea for Puccio in the hospital on September 12, 2012 that he wanted her to have in the event anything happened to him in the hospital
+That Petitioner then notified Theodore that Simon had personally informed Petitioner of a document and check for Puccio in the hospital on September 12, 2012 that he wanted her to have in the event anything happened to him in the hospital.

 That several days later, after failing to turn over the documents to Petitioner, Theodore stated he turned the documents and personal effects taken from the estate to TS, Tescher and Spallina.

-That wiesof the Puccio documents them and Theodoreere, despitedesire and intent Petitioner still requested copies be sent to him by Spallina and Spallina stated he would send them when he got a chance.
+That when requesting copies of the Puccio documents from Spallina he stated Petitioner did not need them as the check was not signed and he and Theodore were not intending to pay Puccio, despite Simon’s desire and intent.
+Petitioner still requested copies be sent to him by Spallina and Spallina stated he would send them when he got a chance.

 That for several months prior to and then for months after Simon’s death Spallina told Petitioner repeatedly that he would get the Estates documents to him and the other Beneficiaries and Trustees but then in a family call with Spallina, he claimed suddenly and angrily in an “about face” that Petitioner was not entitled to any documents, as Petitioner was not a Beneficiary of either parent’s estate and therefore had no rights to them and would send what he thought Petitioner needed when he needed them.
 Spallina then directed Petitioner to obtain what was in the public record at this Court instead.
 That Spallina misinforming Petitioner that he was not entitled to any documentation of the Estates, even as Trustee and Guardian for his children who under the alleged 2012 Amended Trust are Beneficiaries, evidences a lack of duty and care for the Beneficiaries and a breach of fiduciary responsibilities and more.
 As will be further evidenced herein Spallina now claims that Petitioner is a Beneficiary of the Estates, in yet another about face and documents exhibited and evidenced herein procured by TS show Petitioner always was.